Honeymanthri/PixelCipher/README.md

-# PixelCipher: Secure Image Encryption
+# Secure Data Hiding in Images Using Steganography

 This project is a GUI-based Image Encryption tool built using Python and Tkinter, allowing users to encrypt and decrypt images securely using a passcode.